 1. Deep snow is not much trouble for a fit, healthy horse to navigate, but it will be physically tiring.
-Eventually, horses will trample paths between important locations—hay, water, shelter—and stick to them until the snow melts.
+Eventually, horses will trample paths in snowy footing between important locations—hay, water, shelter—and stick to them until the snow melts.
 Turning the horses out when the snow begins to fall will give them a head start on this process and prevent them from having to wade through deep drifts to reach a needed resource.

 2. If you find ice in your turnout area, carefully walk out onto the surface and stomp your feet.
 If your weight breaks the ice, your horse will be fine on it—his hooves will break right through to firmer ground below.
 Thick ice, however, can cause a horse to slip and fall.
 If there is unbreakable ice in your turnout area, consider an alternative space, such as an indoor arena or another pasture that gets more direct sunlight, until it melts.

 Click here to learn how to identify and manage slip-and-fall injuries in horses.

 3. Muddy fields that are churned up then freeze become a gauntlet of potentially hoof-twisting hazards, especially for older or arthritic horses.
 If this describes the areas near your gates or waterers, look for an alternative space to put your older horse until the ground thaws.
 A longer-term solution involves “hardening” the area against mud using gravel or soil-stabilizing geotextiles.